Teach your pup it’s OK to be alone

 There are several steps you can take to do this.
 And here to help lay them out is Clinical Veterinary Behaviourist and Paws pal Dr. Charlie Edmonds.

-But before we get to that, let’s take a look at what separation anxiety is and why puppies get it.
+But before I get to that, let’s take a look at what separation anxiety is and why puppies get it.

 Separation anxiety is a form of emotional distress that some dogs experience when separated from their primary carer (usually their pet parent).